dotnet/csharplang/proposals/first-class-span-types.md

 var toRemove = new int[] { 2, 3 };
 list.RemoveAll(toRemove.Contains); // error CS1113: Extension method 'MemoryExtensions.Contains<int>(Span<int>, int)' defined on value type 'Span<int>' cannot be used to create delegates
 ```

+Allowing this break might mean the BCL will be adding more overloads to mitigate it which would defy the purpose of this feature.

 ## Alternatives